 Located in a key geographical area in northeastern Africa, Djibouti has the opportunity to shift from being a country with a limited economy to being a global trade and commerce hub.
 However, many job seekers do not have the required skills to enter the workforce or succeed in the business market and emerging sectors.

-USAID’s Djiboutian Workforce Development Project (WFD), in collaboration with Cardno Emerging Markets, Souktel, and TakingITGlobal, aims to prepare individuals for employment by identifying the needs of the country’s businesses and industries.
-WFD will then address those skill areas that are in the highest demand, such as entrepreneurship and work readiness skills.
+USAID’s Djiboutian Workforce Development (WFD) Project, in collaboration with Cardno Emerging Markets, Souktel, and TakingITGlobal, aims to prepare individuals for employment by creating stronger connections between industry needs and technical and vocational training and by strengthening youth entrepreneurship and work readiness skills.

-- Assessing local employer needs and creating a skills-building curriculum that addresses those needs
+- Assesses local employer needs and works with partners to deliver skills-building programs that address those needs

-- Building the capacity of technical and vocational education and training (TVET) schools to deliver skills training and work experience opportunity programs
+- Builds the capacity of technical and vocational education and training (TVET) schools to deliver skills training and work based learning opportunities

-- Supporting Djibouti’s National Agency for Employment, Training, and Professional Integration by improving its capacity to help job seekers
+- Supports Djibouti’s National Agency for Employment, Training, and Job Placement by improving its capacity to help job seekers and employers

-- Increasing the awareness of gender equality laws and establishing partnerships focused on women's employment
+- Increases awareness of gender equality laws and improved opportunities for women's employment

-- Monitoring and evaluating the work of the program
+- Monitors and evaluates the work of the program

-Government of Djibouti, local TVET institutions, National Agency for Employment, Training, and Professional Integration, Djiboutian Chamber of Commerce, Cardno Emerging Markets, Souktel, and TakingITGlobal
+Government of Djibouti, Ministry of Education and Vocational Training, National Agency for Employment, Training, and Job Placement, Djiboutian Chamber of Commerce, Cardno Emerging Markets, Souktel, and TakingITGlobal